The ultimate guide to Rio Lagartos Yucatan

 At 6 am I was ready for a few sunrise shots before heading to my date with mother nature!

-We went first to chase some spectacular flamingoes.
+On the tour, we went first to chase some spectacular flamingoes.
 Then we continued south to check out other parts of the reserve, spot other birds, the salt flats, other flamingoes, the beach up to the clay bath, a place where you cover yourself in mud, or better said clay, which contains minerals with healing and soothing properties for your skin.

-I didn’t stop there because I focused more on photography, giving more space to bird watching, and spending more time around those beautiful birds.
+I didn’t stop there because I focused more on photography, giving more space to bird-watching, and spending more time around those beautiful birds.

 Being a private tour, you can basically decide what to prioritize within the set time frame.